|

 Head Table

-The lavender-and-sage head table feels intimate when florals spill forward, softening the edge and keeping the couple visually connected.
+The head table feels intimate when florals spill forward, connecting you visually to your guests instead of creating a barrier.

 @myweddingguide